flipz357/smatchpp/README.md

 ## FAQ<a id="faq"></a>

-- *I want to process my custom graph type*: Consider implementing your custom graph standardizer that can then be used as shown [Example IX](#ex-custom-standardizer).
+- *I want to process my custom graph type*: Consider implementing your custom graph standardizer that can then simply be used as shown in [Example VI](#ex-custom-standardizer).
+You can also extend SMATCH++ with a custom graph type that can then be called from command line.
+For ortientation, please consult the already implemented processing of `generic` and `amr` graph types.

 - *I have very large graphs and optimal ILP doesn't terminate*: This is because optimal alignment is an NP hard problem.
-Mitigation options: 1. use heuristic via HillClimber (unfortunately heuristic will get worse for large graphs because of many local optima where it gets stuck).
+Mitigation options: 1. use Hillclimber heuristic (unfortunately heuristic will get worse for large graphs because of many local optima where it gets stuck).
 2. Use `--lossless_graph_compression` (for python see [Example VIII](#ex-lossless-gc)).
 This makes evaluation fast and gives an optimal score (the score tends to be slightly harsher/lower).
-3. Play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get a heuristic solution (it can still be better than hill-climbing and it has an upper-bound).
-Perhaps, 2. may be the best option due to optimality..
+3. Play with the `max_seconds` argument in the ILP solver (see `ILPSolver` in `smatchpp/solvers.py`) and reduce it to get an intermediate solution (it can still be better than hill-climbing and it has an upper-bound).
+Perhaps, 2. may be the best option due to optimality.

 - *I want to use other triple matching functions*: Sometimes, e.g., in evaluation of cross-lingual graphs, we want to have that a triple `(x, instance, cat)` be similar to `(x, instance, kitten)` and allow more graded matching.
-Smatch++ allows easy customization of this, and you can extend to implement your own class.
+SMATCH++ allows easy customization of this, and you can extend to implement your own class.

 ## Citation<a id="citation"></a>